Local dimer dynamics in higher dimensions: Degree and component size: proof of Theorem and

 We next show that there is a short alternating cycle close to each authorised vertex.

-\begin{lemma} Fix an authorised vertex $\bw\in\bbQ_n^d$.
-Then, there is an alternating cycle of length at most $4d-2$ contained in the second neighbourhood of $\bw$ in $\bbQ^d_n$.
-Moreover, if $n=2$, every vertex in $\bbQ^d$ has an alternating cycle of length at most $2d-2$ in its second neighbourhood. \end{lemma} \begin{proof} Let $(\bv^i)_{i=1}^{m}$ be the neighbours of the authorised vertex $\bw$ in $\bbQ^d_n$ for some $m\in [d,2d]$.
+\begin{lemma} For any authorised vertex $\bw\in\bbQ_n^d$, there is an alternating cycle of length at most $4d-2$ contained in the second neighbourhood of $\bw$ in $\bbQ^d_n$.
+Moreover, if $n=2$, then every vertex in $\bbQ^d$ has an alternating cycle of length at most $2d-2$ in its second neighbourhood. \end{lemma} \begin{proof} Let $(\bv^i)_{i=1}^{m}$ be the neighbours of the authorised vertex $\bw$ in $\bbQ^d_n$ for some $m\in [d,2d]$.
 Moreover, suppose without loss of generality that the dimers in the second neighbourhood of $\bw$ are $\bw \bv^1$ and $(\bu^i \bv^i)_{i=2}^{m}$.

 If $\bu^i$ is a neighbour of $\bv^1$ in $\bbQ^d_n$ for some $i\in [2,m]$, then $\bv^1, \bw, \bv^i, \bu^i$ is an alternating cycle of length $4$, as desired.
 Suppose that none of $(\bu^i)_{i=2}^{m}$ is a neighbour of $\bv^1$.
 Note that since $\bw$ is an authorised vertex, the vectors $\bw-\bv^i$ and $\bv^i-\bu^i$ are orthogonal for every $i\in [2,m]$, which implies that $\bu^i$ has exactly two neighbours among $(\bv^j)_{j=2}^{m}$ in $\bbQ^d_n$ (or otherwise said, vertex $(1,1,0,0,\dots,0)$ has exactly two neighbours in common with the origin in $\bbZ^d$).
 Now, consider the graph induced from $\bbQ^d_n$ by the vertices $\bigcup_{i=2}^{m} \{\bu^i, \bv^i\}$, and orient the dimer edges from $(\bv^i)_{i=2}^{m}$ to $(\bu^i)_{i=2}^m$ and the other edges from $(\bu^i)_{i=2}^m$ to $(\bv^i)_{i=2}^m$.
 We obtain a digraph on $2m-2$ vertices where every vertex has out-degree at least 1, and for every (directed) path in this digraph, exactly one of every two consecutive edges is a dimer.
 Thus, one may find an alternating cycle of length at most $2m-2\le 4d-2$ by starting from any vertex and making steps in the digraph until the first time a vertex is visited twice.